-Usually limitations have two purposes.
+Limitations of the PVS-Studio analyzer have two purposes.
 The first - to show a potential user that a static analyzer is able to find bugs in the code.
 The second - to prompt the user to communicate with us via e-mail so that we could help use the tool correctly.
-We convinced that this interrelation is not clear yet, that's why we decided to write this little note.

 Let's talk about our recommendations and existing limitations of PVS-Studio Trial mode.